BILL Holdings Inc. (BILL) Shares Rise Despite Market Challenges - News Heater

-BILL Holdings Inc. (NYSE: BILL) has experienced a rise in its stock price by 2.56 compared to its previous closing price of 118.57.
-However, the company has seen a gain of 3.99% in its stock price over the last five trading days.
-Barron’s reported on 02/03/23 that Bill.com Stock Sinks After a Big Earnings Beat.
-Customer Spending Is a Problem.
+The stock of BILL Holdings Inc. (NYSE: BILL) has increased by 4.11 when compared to last closing price of 130.17.Despite this, the company has seen a gain of 11.44% in its stock price over the last five trading days.

 Is It Worth Investing in BILL Holdings Inc. (NYSE: BILL) Right Now?

-Moreover, the 36-month beta value for BILL is 1.93.
-Analysts have varying opinions on the stock, with 18 analysts rating it as a “buy,” 0 as “overweight,” 8 as “hold,” and 1 as “sell.”
+Additionally, the 36-month beta value for BILL is 1.93.
+There are mixed opinions on the stock, with 18 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored